 Sage Estimating allows the use of just one active SQL Server instance at a time.
 The active instance is a "closed" SQL Server instance.
-Sage Estimating does not recognize databases (Address Book or standard databases) transferred or copied from the SQL Server in tances unless they are added by way of the Search For feature in the Estimating Malagement Consider.
+Sage Estimating does not recognize databases (Address Book or standard databases) transferred or copied from other SQL Server instances unless they are added by way of the Search For feature in the Estimating Management Console.

-For example, if you have two Coge Estimating instaliations, Install A and Install B, you cannot copy Address Book databases by copying them from Install A is SQL Server instance to Install B's SQL Server instance alone (using SQL Server Management Studio's built-in Copy Databases wizard, for example).
-You must also open the Estimating Management Const le and use the Search For P button in the Address Book Companies/Contacts tolbar.
+For example, if you have two Sage Estimating installations, Install A and Install B, you cannot copy Address Book databases by copying them from Install A's SQL Server instance to Install B's SQL Server instance alone (using SQL Server Management Studio's built-in Copy Databases wizard, for example).
+You must also open the Estimating Management Console and use the Search For button in the Address Book Companies/Contacts toolbar.